geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-23/meeting-transcript.md

 ##### **Geohot or Chenyu** [[00:05:15](https://www.youtube.com/watch?v=nNXwJ320Dww&t=315)]
 Yeah, so this week I'm going to work on, I'm going to try writing a Halide backend.
 It seems like that paper is really good, too.
-It seems like they've put a lot more thought than we have into what makes...
+It seems like they've put a lot more thought than we have into what makes..
 It's sad that what they're doing is the state of the art.
 It just looks like it's very similar to our heuristics, but thought about for a few more years.
-So it's not like we're missing...
+So it's not like we're missing..
 Are people using this now?
 Not really.
 Halide is mostly used for image pipelines.
 There's some academic stuff using it for neural networks, but no, for actual neural networks, it's much more MLIR.
 I mean, Triton's the big one.
 I think Triton now is MLIR.
 They're just using the MLIR infrastructure.
-Triton is the big one they're using, and Triton gets you this basically...
+Triton is the big one they're using, and Triton gets you this basically..
 Triton solves one part of the problem.
 And that's kind of what things are moving to.
 But it doesn't seem like a very clean and generic solution to me.
 And every time I've tried to use Triton, it's clear that there's paths they optimize for.